williambarreiro/clean-code-dart/README.md

 **[⬆ back to top](#table-of-contents)**

-### Use default parameters instead of short circuiting or conditionals
+### When possible, use default parameters instead of short circuiting or conditionals

-Default parameters are often cleaner than short circuiting.
-Be aware that if you use them, your function will only provide default values for `null`.
+Default parameters are often cleaner than short circuiting, however they must be const, so you cannot use them on every case.

 **Bad:**